 [OnlineMSWPrograms.com] Edinboro’s online MSW program focuses on providing services to families.
 For students who are interested in the field of social work, but who have not decided on a concentration, can you give overview of family social work and why students should consider entering this field?

 [Dr. Rinfrette] The program has a family focus but students are prepared to work in any field of practice as the courses have a generalist approach and field placements are in all types of agencies.
 So students work in mental health settings, hospice, substance abuse setting, schools, hospitals, nursing homes, and any variety of other settings.
-[A copy of the curriculum can be found here]
+[View a copy of the curriculum.]

 [OnlineMSWPrograms.com] Field Education is a major component of MSW programs and requires a significant time commitment from students.
 Many online programs are geared towards working professionals, how do you recommend students balance field education with other responsibilities?